adamtow/geocuts/docs/English.md

 - **Location DND**: A trigger that sets Do Not Disturb mode on whenever you are at your favorite movie theater or restaurant.
 - **Running Music**: A series of location triggers that play your favorite songs or inform you or your friends and family at key points along your running path.

-## Features
+## Table of Contents
-Here are just a few of the exciting features in GeoCuts:

--

 ## Background
-GeoCuts addresses the problem of that you can't automatically running shortcuts based on your location.
-While there are a number of great apps that let you create location triggers -- Find My Friends, Reminders, IFTTT, and Launch Center Pro -- none of them can run a shortcut without you having to tap on a notification banner.
+GeoCuts addresses the problem of that you can't automatically run shortcuts based on your location.
+While there are a number of great apps that let you create location triggers — Find My Friends, Reminders, IFTTT, and Launch Center Pro — none of them can run a shortcut without you having to tap on a notification banner.
 Here are some pros and cons for each app:

 - **GeoCuts**
-    - Pros: Works in the background.
+    - PROS: Works in the background.
 Automatically runs shortcuts and sends text messages.
 Dedicated interface for managing your location triggers.
-    - Cons: Requires Cronios be running for background operation.
+    - CONS: Requires Cronios be running for background operation.
 Getting Location and sending text messages requires switching back to Shortcuts app.
 - **Find My Friends**
-    - Pros: Sends notifications automatically and works invisibly in the background.
+    - PROS: Sends notifications automatically and works invisibly in the background.
+Can create multiple entrance and exit triggers for notifying friends of your location.
-    - Cons: Requires recipients have Find My Friends installed and an iOS device.
+    - CONS: Recipients must have Find My Friends installed and an iOS device.
 Cannot run shortcuts automatically.
 - **Reminders**
-    - Pros: Works invisibly in the background.
+    - PROS: Works invisibly in the background.
-    - Cons: Requires a tap to run shortcut links in notification banners.
+    - CONS: Requires a tap to run shortcut links in notification banners.
+Have to manually create shortcut links.
 - **IFTTT**
-    - Pros: Works in the background as long as the app has been running recently.
+    - PROS: Works in the background as long as the app has been running recently.
 Integrates with many third-party web services and some native iOS applications.
-    - Cons: Cannot run shortcuts automatically.
+    - CONS: Cannot run shortcuts automatically.
 IFTTT app needs to be running in the background or you can get inconsistent triggering.
 - **Launch Center Pro**
-    - Pros: Lots of third-party integrations.
+    - PROS: Lots of third-party integrations.
 Works in the background as long as the app has been running recently.
-    - Cons: Needs to be running in the background.
+    - CONS: Needs to be running in the background.
 Requires a tap to run actions in notification banner.
 Requires subscription for advanced features.

-## Table of Contents

 ***

 ## System Requirements
 GeoCuts requires:

-- iOS 12
+- iOS 12 or higher
 - Shortcuts 2.1.2 or higher
 - Cronios 1.2.1 or higher